Eukaryogenesis: Viral eukaryogenesis

 Another scenario is viral eukaryogenesis, which proposes that the eukaryotes arose as an emergent superorganism, with the nucleus deriving from a "viral factory" alongside the alphaproteobacterium mitochondrion, hosted by an archaeal cell.
 In this scenario, eukaryogenesis began when a virus colonised an archaeal cell, making it support the production of viruses.
 The virus may later have assisted the bacterium's entry into the reprogrammed cell.
 Eukaryotes share genes for several DNA synthesis and transcription enzymes with DNA viruses (Nucleocytoviricota).
 Those viruses may thus be older than the LECA and may have exchanged DNA with proto-eukaryotes.

+Associations of microbes

+Biologists have long speculated that eukaryogenesis might have involved associations with other microbes.

+In 2026, Moisès Bernabeu and colleagues stated in Nature on the basis of phylogenomics, across the full range of cellular organisms and viruses, that LECA had derived its proteins from multiple types of bacteria.
+They suggest that this occurred in repeated horizontal gene transfers, and that some of these most likely took place before the endosymbiosis that created mitochondria.
+The lead researcher, Toni Gabaldón, commented that the explanation of the origin of eukaryotes as a symbiosis of an archaeon with a bacterium is incomplete, as other bacteria and giant viruses had been involved.
+The bacteria included Planctomycetota and later the Myxococcota, while the giant viruses belonged to the Nucleocytoviricota.
+The viruses appear to have served to transfer genes between different microbes and hence to construct the genome of the LECA.

+Summary of the ancestries of LECA's proteins.